ethereum/hevm/doc/src/equivalence.md

-                           Which heuristic should be used to determine if we are in a loop: StackBased (default) or Naive (default: StackBased) --abstract-arithmetic    Use abstraction-refinement for complicated arithmetic
+                           Which heuristic should be used to determine if we are in a loop: StackBased (default) or Naive (default: StackBased)
-                           functions such as MulMod.
-This runs the solver first with abstraction turned on, and if it returns a potential counterexample, the counterexample is
-                           refined to make sure it is a counterexample for the actual (not the abstracted) problem --abstract-memory        Use abstraction-refinement for Memory.
-This runs the solver first with abstraction turned on, and if it returns a potential counterexample, the
-                           counterexample is refined to make sure it is a counterexample for the actual (not the abstracted) problem
 ```

 Symbolically execute both the code given in `--code-a` and `--code-b` and try